 If that wasn’t enough, we now have companies such as HelloFresh, who deliver boxes of fresh ingredients, all readily measured out to make healthy meals.
 They even provide the step-by-step recipe within the delivery, making mealtimes even more convenient.
 With our everyday lives getting busier and busier, the less patience we seem to have!
 So the easier it is to shop for and cook our meals, the more appealing it is!

 Even fast food is starting to get faster with the introduction of self-service ordering.
 McDonald’s has upgraded many of its stores with touch-screen kiosks so that customers can choose exactly they want from a wide range of different choices.

 It’s clear that technology has had a massive impact on consumer shopping behaviour.
 Customers value convenience, ease, and seamless shopping, opting for the brand that will save them the most time, while still delivering great quality service.
 The wave of online shopping has had a negative effect on brick-and-mortar shops; we’ve seen big brands suffer – including House of Fraser and Toys R Us.

 To get your voice heard by the brands you love, and to get paid for sharing your opinions, why not take part in our market research studies?
 One method you can take part in is accompanied shopping, where your shopping habits are observed.
 That’s right – you can get paid to go shopping!
 They can last between 30 minutes and 2 hours, depending on the study or size of the store.
 You will be joined by a researcher, who won’t influence you in any way, but may ask you a few questions as you go about your shopping trip!
 Brands want to know how you shop so that they can get to know you, and what you like.
-To sign up to our research panel, click here.
-We look forward to hearing from you!
+Sign up to our research panel, we look forward to hearing from you!